 - When a private channel is created, the automatically provisioned site collection is named in such a way that we know what Team and channel it belongs to.
 The naming convention teamName-privatechannelName is used:

 - The site collection backing the private channel is using a “lightweight” site collection template unique to sites that are backing private channels: teamchannel#0.
 This unique template ID comes in handy when you want to use PowerShell for other programmatic methods to find all your private channel site collections.
-Since this template is primarily used for storage, the home page of the site is the Documents library and the site contents are fairly sparse (example: no “Pages” library), but this can be upgraded if you have a need for a more full-featured SharePoint site.
+Since this template is primarily used for storage, the home page of the site is the Documents library and the site contents are fairly sparse (example: no “Pages” library),

 - There’s a persistent banner when accessing the channel folder in the Documents library that shows this site is associated with a specific channel and offers easy navigation to get back to that channel: